Hugo is Good

 Render Hooks

-Render hooks let hugo
+Render hooks let hugo change

-rendering behavior.
-For example, HTML
+specific markdown rendering behavior.
+For example, HTML output for

 section headings